Nahem Shoa

-Nahem Shoa (/ˈnɑːhəm ˈʃoʊə/, born 1968) is a contemporary London painter best known for his series of portraits, collectively called Giant Heads, which were painted at up to 15 times life size.
+Nahem Shoa (/ˈnɑːhəm ˈʃoʊə/, born 1968) is a contemporary English painter best known for his series of portraits, collectively called Giant Heads, which were painted at up to 15 times life size.
 He is also notable for having increased the number of portraits of Black and mixed-race British people on display in British museums.
 Shoa has won a number of awards and prizes for his work, and serves on The Royal Albert Memorial Museum and Art Gallery's Contemporary Arts Panel.
 His work has been exhibited in London's National Portrait Gallery and the Royal Academy as well as at galleries and museums in other parts of the UK.

 Early life and education

 Nahem Shoa was born to Jewish parents in England in 1968.
 Showing artistic interest at a young age, Shoa first trained at 16 as an apprentice to the anti-establishment British artist Robert Lenkiewicz.
 He continued studying under Lenkiewicz at intervals for eight years.
 Shoa also explored graffiti art as a teenager.
 Soon after graduating from London College of Printing in 1988, Shoa began winning prizes for his work.
 Shoa went on to complete a BA in Fine Art at Manchester School of Art in 1991 and a Postgraduate at Royal Drawing School in 2004.
 From his student days in Manchester, he was determined to be a professional painter.